wmutschl/mutschler.eu/content/linux/install-guides/raspi-btrfs.md

 ```
 Note that the cron job and btrfs quotas are enabled on first run, so don't worry about the `qgroups: quotas not enabled` error.
 Timeshift will now check every hour if snapshots (“hourly”, “daily”, “weekly”, “monthly”, “boot”) need to be created or deleted.
 Note that “boot” snapshots will not be created directly but about 10 minutes after a system startup.
 I also include the `@home` subvolume (which is not selected by default).
 Note that when you restore a snapshot you can always choose whether or not you also want to restore @home (which in most cases you don't want to).

 Timeshift puts all snapshots into `/run/timeshift/backup/timeshift-btrfs`.
-Conveniently, the real root (subvolid 5) of your BTRFS partition is also mounted to `/run/timeshift/backup`, so it is easy to view, create, delete and move around snapshots manually.
+Conveniently, the real root (subvolid 5) of your btrfs partition is also mounted to `/run/timeshift/backup`, so it is easy to view, create, delete and move around snapshots manually.

 ### Timeshift-autosnap-apt
 Open a terminal and install some dependencies: